March 13th, 2026

 That little experiment came back to mind as I sat there listening again.

-And sitting here today, hearing the call to prayer drifting across the valley, I’m struck by something else.
+Sitting here today, hearing the call to prayer drifting across the valley, I’m struck by something else.

 Israel could have silenced that broadcast the moment missiles started flying toward its cities.